• Skip to primary navigation

 Rhubarb stalks with strawberries scattered on top.

 Rhubarb is a vegetable usually grown in a cooler climate.
 Has a sour taste and is eaten in combination with other fruits or veggies.
-It has thick long stalks similar to celery with big leaves, which are toxic and should not be consumed.
-The roots of the plant are used in Chinese medicine for hundreds of years to cure stomach-related ailments.
+It has thick, long stalks similar to celery with big leaves, which are toxic and should not be consumed.
+The roots of the plant have been used in Chinese medicine for hundreds of years to cure stomach-related ailments.

 Rhubarb is available during springtime and the beginning of summer.
 It has a short season, so enjoy it while it lasts.